-2) The student creates a Certificate of Examination according to his/her situation downloaded from http://grad.uwo.ca/current_students/regulations/8.html under 8.3.1.6.
+2) The student creates a Certificate of Examination according to his/her situation downloaded from http://grad.uwo.ca/current\students/regulations/8.html\under 8.3.1.6.
 This must be brought to the examination by the student or the supervisor.

 3) The M.Sc. thesis form and content must be judged acceptable by a majority of the examiners before the defense may proceed.
 An electronic evaluation form shall be submitted by each examiner to the School of Graduate and Postdoctoral Studies at least three days before the defense for electronic thesis submissions or paper evaluations for the hardcopy thesis submission.
 If the thesis is judged unacceptable for defense, then the time period allotted for the defense will be used by the examining board, the candidate's supervisor and the Graduate Chair to recommend a course of action, which they will then discuss with the candidate.
 Please see the Graduate Thesis Regulations Section 8.5 for the appropriate timelines for resubmission.
 A new defense, normally with the same examining board, will be scheduled when the resubmitted thesis is in hand.
-The candidate will be given the opportunity to defend the resubmitted thesis content and the decision on the oral defense are then final.
+The candidate will be given the opportunity to defend the resubmitted thesis at an oral examination.
+The decision, by majority vote of the examiners, on the acceptability of the thesis content and the decision on the oral defense are then final.
 A resubmitted thesis found to be unacceptable cannot be revised and submitted a third time.